-- *VITAL INFO* American Red Cross Blood says that Blood drives across the country are getting hit hard as a result of the Covid 19 virus.
-They are counting on those of us in unaffected areas to keep donating so Blood is available to patients in need, and at this time due to so many blooddrives being cancelled please consider donating.
-Here are current ones:
+- *VITAL INFO* American Red Cross Blood says that Blood drives across the country are getting hit hard as a result of the COVID-19 virus.
+They are counting on those of us in unaffected areas to keep donating so blood is available to patients in need, so please consider donating.

-- Appointments are preferred BUT WALK INS NOW WELCOME as well.!
+- Appointments are required!
 Call 1-800-redcross, or go to to www.redcrossblood.org

-- *VITAL INFO* Community Blood Bank also needs your support in these times – These are their current drives:
+- *VITAL INFO* Community Blood Bank also needs your support in these times – Please consider donating.

 - The Jefferson County Commissioners announced that public access to courthouse and Jefferson Place are restricted to by appointment only.